kisswiki/kisswiki/src/00other/heroku.md

 `heroku run -a <app_name> bash`

-When doing deploy, it will on new dyno, so you will have different files.
-You need to relogin to bash.
+When doing deploy, it will be on new dyno, so you will have different files.
+You need to relogin to get bash on new deploy.

 https://twitter.com/kevinMrr/status/558675159700103169